Terry M. McGovern: Work at Columbia University Mailman School of Public Health

+HIV/AIDS work

+In 1989, McGovern founded the HIV Law Project and served as the Executive Director until 1999.
+While at the HIV Law Project, Terry McGovern litigated the groundbreaking case, S.P. v.
+Sullivan, which led to the Social Security Administration including HIV-related disability in their criteria.
+She also opposed a New York state law which mandates HIV testing on newborns, arguing that prenatal counseling would be more effective.
+She was appointed by President Bill Clinton to the National Task Force on AIDS Drug Development.

 In 2017, she published an article with colleagues Johanna Fine, a human rights lawyer formerly with the Center for Reproductive Rights, Carolyn Crisp, and Emily Battistini, both Alumni from Columbia University's Mailman School of Public Health.
 The article demonstrated that Sustainable Development Goals have the potential to generate action and accountability to end the HIV epidemic among women and girls.
-In 2019, she published a study that examined the association between legal systems and health disparities in women and girls in Nigeria.
+In 2018, she published a study that examined the association between legal systems and health disparities in women and girls in Nigeria.

+9/11 activism

-McGovern's mother, Ann McGovern, was killed in the September 11 attacks.
+McGovern's mother, Ann McGovern, was one of 175 Aon employees working in 2 World Trade Center who died during the September 11 attacks.
+McGovern's younger sister worked at the World Financial Center, and was safely evacuated.
 McGovern founded a group called 9/11 Families for Human Rights and was an advocate for accountability and transparency from the US Government in the September 11 Commission.

 In 2007, a play she created based on interviews with family members of September 11 victims called "9/11: Voices Unheard," which was produced in collaboration with the Irondale Ensemble Project at the Theater for the New City.
 She later organized other 9/11 families to protest the “Muslim Ban” and has spoken out extensively in the exploitation of the September 11 attacks to justify xenophobia and discrimination.

+Publications

+Personal life

+McGovern came out to her family in her 20s as a lesbian.
+As of 2004, she was living on the Upper West Side with her partner, newspaper editor Maite Junco, and their son, who was born in July 2001.

+McGovern is a Democrat, but has described her views as "not easily defined".
+She is Irish-American, with all of her great-grandparents having been born in Ireland.